bitsquitez/bitsquitez.github.io/_posts/2022-02-25-negative-ponks.md

 - 1 softfile size 1640 x 924 px
 - 1 softfile size 500 x 500 px
 - 1 softfile with a transparent background size of 500 x 500px
+ps: If you collect ponks from second hand.
+Please contact me via twitter, discord, email or instagram.
+I’d be happy to send you a bitset.

 2. True Ponks